cs2113-s25/cs2113-s25.github.io/labs/8_debugging_poly.md

 In this lab, you'll get some additional practice debugging non-trivial programs.

 We have included an anonymous student's solution to a programming project from a previous semester.
-It's similar to your DotChaser assignment, and the instructions for students in the previous semester can be found [here](https://cs2113-s24.github.io/project/1), for reference.
+It's similar to your DotChaser assignment, and the instructions for students in a previous semester can be found [here](https://cs2113-s24.github.io/project/1), for reference.

-You can download the code as a zip file [here](./debugging_1.zip).
+You can download the code as a zip file [here](https://cs2113-f24.github.io/wrkshts/debugging_1.zip).
 Unzip it into its own folder.

 This codebase originally passed all the included unit tests, but I have seeded it with a fault that causes it to fail one unit test.
 Your goal is to **use debug print statements to find this fault**, and then fix it, working backwards from what is mismatched in the unit test.
 Note that this is a moderately difficult problem, and you should spend some time first understanding what went wrong in the unit tests, before trying to fix the code.